-How to defend an immense dominion like the Dutch East Indies against a foreign invasion?
+How does one defend an immense dominion like the Dutch East Indies against a foreign invasion?
 The question had plagued the Dutch government for many, many years and during the early 1930’s the need for drastic measures became obvious.
 A succession of penny-pinching short-sighted, complacent governments had left the colony with thread-bare and outdated means of defence.

 But what was the best way to ensure safety?
 Predictably, a controversy developed between the Royal Netherlands Navy (RNN) and the Royal Netherlands Indies Army (KNIL).